Almudenagarrido/NLP-Multi-Agent-System/README.md

  This key allows the agent to access the NewsAPI endpoint and fetch financial news.

+#### 🔒 Note on API Key

+For grading purposes, a temporary NewsAPI key has been included in the .env file so that the system runs without extra setup.
+In real projects, API keys should never be shared and must be kept private.

 ## 🧪 Testing Access to Data Source

 ### 🔹Yahoo finance API